AgnitumuS/ubjs/tutorials/using_unitybase_modules.md

 ﻿# Manage a remote server using console

-Usually we manage a windows-based enviromnent using Remote Desktop Connection (log in to the GUI mode and use a mouse to do somethoing).
+Usually we manage a windows-based environment using Remote Desktop Connection (log in to the GUI mode and use a mouse to do somethoing).

-This is slow and non-scailable way.
-Below we describe a "unix way" of remote server managment.
+This is slow and non-scalable way.
+Below we describe a "unix way" of remote server management.

 ## Console - a right way
   We strongly recommend to use a Far Manager + ConEmu instead of Explorer + cmd: